python/typeshed/tests/REGRESSION.md

 setting and pyright's
 [`reportUnnecessaryTypeIgnoreComment`](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#type-check-diagnostics-settings)
 setting) to test instances where a type checker *should* emit some kind of error, if the stubs are correct.
-Both settings are enabled by default for the all `@tests/test_cases/` subdirectories in typeshed.
+Both settings are enabled by default for all `@tests/test_cases/` subdirectories in typeshed.

 For more information on using `assert_type` and